Christian Yelich Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (72 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 73 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Kikuchi gets the start for the Blue Jays, his 11th of the season.
-He is 5-2 with a 4.56 ERA and 48 strikeouts in 51 1/3 innings pitched.
+- Manoah makes the start for the Blue Jays, his 12th of the season.
+He is 1-5 with a 5.53 ERA and 46 strikeouts in 53 2/3 innings pitched.

-- In his last time out on Wednesday against the Tampa Bay Rays, the left-hander went five innings, giving up five earned runs while surrendering eight hits.
+- His most recent time out was on Thursday against the Tampa Bay Rays, when the righty went three innings, surrendering four earned runs while allowing three hits.

-- The 31-year-old has put up an ERA of 4.56, with 8.4 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .279 batting average against him.
+- In 11 games this season, the 25-year-old has a 5.53 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.